-The Company rented the building for being Service Center from Siam Nissan Krungthai Company Limited and allowed Siam Nissan Krungthai Company Limited rented some part of the building for distributing Nissan Cars.
+The Company rented the building for being Service Center from Siam Nissan Krungthai Company Limited and allowed Siam Nissan Krungthai Company Limited rented some part of the building for use as an office service and showroom for distributing Cars.
 The both buildings located in the same area in Rama III Road.
 The Company owns the right of the lease space in front of the main road and Siam Nissan Krungthai Company Limited owns the right of the lease space at the back side.
 Later on the Company has expanded the business therefore the Company additional rented the back space to be Service Center and Siam Nissan Krungthai Company Limited rented some part of the front space to be Showroom with the fair price which can be compared with the rental space of the offices nearby.
 The Company is necessary to do this transaction because this agreement occurred before the Company is listed in the Stock of Exchange of Thailand.
 The agreement notified that the Company will use the land in the front side for construction office building and and in the meantime Siam Nissan Krungthai Company Limited rented the front side to be used for parking areas of selling cars for the showroom of Nissan Car distributors.
-This is the consequence from the past agreement and will continue throughout 10 years agreement and ended at 19 February 2018.
-However there is extended this agreement and will end on 19 February 2021.
+This is the consequence from the past agreement this agreement and will end on 31 December 2025